EnneadGames/EG-QG-Artefact-Name/README.md

 ## Suggested Other Modules

-These are other modules, not done by the author, that you might like to use in conjuction with with this one.
+These are other modules, not done by the author, that you might like to use in conjuction with this one.

 1.
 2.